verifast/verifast/README.linux.txt

 Then do

+$ apt-get update
-$ apt-get update; apt-get install ocaml ocaml-native-compilers camlidl
+$ apt-get install ocaml ocaml-native-compilers camlidl

+If you get "unknown key" warnings, you can optionally add the key:
+$ apt-key adv --keyserver keyring.debian.org --recv-keys 7853DA4D49881AD3

 If you had previously installed any LABLGTK2 packages for a previous release of OCaml, these will be removed now due to unmet dependencies: